toucansites/website/contents/docs/[06]integrations/[01]syntax-highlight/index.md

 ```

 > **Note**: Always include the `language-<lang>` class to inform Highlight.js of the code language.
 This ensures accurate syntax rendering.

+For a list of supported languages, refer to the official [Highlight.js documentation](https://highlightjs.readthedocs.io/en/latest/supported-languages.html).

 ---